-The increase in operating, maintenance, and real estate taxes and depreciation was primarily due to acquisitions in 2007, recently completed developments commencing operations in the current year, and to general increases in expenses incurred by the operating properties.
-On average, approximately 80% of these costs are recovered from our tenants through reimbursements included in our revenues.
+The increase in operating, maintenance, and real estate taxes and depreciation and amortization was primarily due to acquisitions in 2007, recently completed developments commencing operations in the current year, and to general increases in expenses incurred by the operating properties.
+On average, approximately 79% of these costs are recovered from our tenants through reimbursements included in our revenues.
+General and administrative expense declined as a result of reducing estimated cumulative amounts related to incentive compensation directly tied to performance.
+We currently expect to miss performance targets related to our earnings, as well as, value created from our development activity, both of which have been directly impacted by the current economic downturn.
 The increase in depreciation and amortization expense is primarily related to acquisitions in 2007 and recently completed developments commencing operations in the current year.
+The increase in other expenses is related to expensing more pre-development costs in 2008 than in 2007 directly related to a slowing development program in the current economic environment.